How to Convert Text to Numbers in Excel? (Step by Step)

 - Step 2: Click on the Data tab and Text to Columns option.

-- Step 4: Now make sure Tab box is checked and click on the Next button.
+- Step 4: Now make sure the Tab box is checked and click on the Next button.

 #4 Using the VALUE Function